pierm21/sthocastic-optimization-lib/README.md

 ## Algorithms
 Each of the implemented algorithms has its own ```README.md``` file in order to better explain its implementation, usage, implemented tests and their results.
 - [**SASPSO - Self Adaptive Standard Particle Swarm Optimization**](include/SASPSO/README.md)
-  - TODO: Short description
+  - The SASPSO algorithm is a modified version of the Standard Particle Swarm Optimization 2011 algorithm with adaptive search parameters.
-  - Constrained optimization available.
+  - Constrained optimization available with a constraint handling technique based on the adaptive relaxation method integrated with the feasibility-based rule.
 - **SECOND ALGORITHM**

 ## Common interface